 If you have food allergies, having an allergic reaction immediately after kissing someone who has eaten the food or taken oral medication that you are allergic to can happen.
 Allergists recommend that the non-allergic partner brush his or her teeth, rinses his or her mouth and avoids the offending food for 16 to 24 hours before smooching with a person who is highly allergic to that food.
 For more information, read our kissing with allergies blog

-If you’re going out for a night on the town over the Christmas period, make sure you have your adrenaline pens with you.
-If you’re going to a club, phone ahead to let them know about your adrenaline auto-injectors.
-Some bouncers may not allow you to take your pen inside the club and will offer to hold it for you.
-In the event of an allergic reaction, you may not be able to find them quickly so make sure to keep your pen with you at all times.
+This year socialising may be restricted but if you go anywhere make sure you have 2 adrenaline autoinjectors with you at all times.
+Let everyone know about your adrenaline auto-injectors and show people how to use them.
 You should also make sure you have medical jewellery or wristbands to let others know about your allergy.
 If you get separated from friends, it’s important that the people around you know what’s going on if you have an allergic reaction.
 Check out our great range here of EpiPen Cases here

 Whether you are carrying EPIPEN , Emerade, Jext, Auvi-Q or Anapen auto-injectors check your adrenaline/ epinephrine auto-injectors are in date, store them at room temperature and make sure you carry two with you at all times along with some anti-histamine.
 They can only help you if you have them on you at the time.
 If you have food allergies, a good motto to keep you safe is ‘No pen, No Food!’
 If you forget your pen either go home and get it or don’t eat.
 It may sound over the top but it could save your life.
 It may be a good idea to keep pens and antihistamine together in a small bag, this can help ensure that they are with you at all times.
 Check out our range of Epipen carriers and Medication bags big and small to suit all needs